ADGEfficiency/adgefficiency.github.io/_posts/2017-06-26-blockchain-energy-part-one.md

 ## Queen Chain Approximately

-Two key technical innovations in blockchain are the **decentralization of data storage** and **decentralization of verification**.
+Two key technical innovations in blockchain are the **decentralization of data storage and verification**.
 They both contribute towards the increased security, access and efficiency of the blockchain.

 Decentralization of data storage improves security and access.
 Each member stores a copy of the entire blockchain.
-This removes the possibility losing data from a central database - **improving security**.
+This removes the possibility losing data from a central database - improving security.

-As each member stores the entire blockchain, she can access infomation about any transaction - **democratizing data access**.
-A public blockchain is open for all to join - **democratizing market access**.
+As each member stores the entire blockchain, she can access infomation about any transaction - democratizing data access.
+A public blockchain is open for all to join - democratizing market access.

 Decentralization of verification improves access and efficiency.
-By allowing any node to verify transactions, no central authority can limit access to the market - **improving access**.
-Rewarding the fastest verification incentives reduced transaction time and cost - **improving efficiency**.
+By allowing any node to verify transactions, no central authority can limit access to the market - improving access.
+Rewarding the fastest verification incentives reduced transaction time and cost - improving efficiency.

 Verification of decentralization is what allows peer to peer transactions.
 The ability of the collective to verify transactions means you don't need to wait for a central authority to authorize your transaction.